andrusha19/visicom-autocomplete/README.md

 * delay - delay between key pressed for search to start, ms (optional, number, default = 150)
 * suggestsLimit - maximum count of suggests to display (optional, number, default = 5)
 * maxCharsInSuggest - maximum count of chars, displayed in suggest(optional, default = 55)
-* lang - language for search (optional, default = 'local', you can use one of: 'uk', 'en', 'ru')
+* lang - language for search (optional, default = 'local', you can use one of: 'local', 'uk', 'en', 'ru')
 * onSuggestSelected - function to call when suggest was selected (optional, default = () => console.log)
 * map - Leaflet map object.
 When suggest selected, it will zoom on selected suggest (optional)
 * marker - custom Leaflet marker (optional)